RenzoDD/digi-wallet/docs/open.md

 # Open Wallet

-To open an existing wallet you must use the `openwallet` command, next to the `-path` and `-password` arguments.
+To open an existing wallet you must use the `open` command, next to the `-path` and `-password` arguments.

 ## Arguments